Fuel (band): Carl Bell return, Anomaly, and Pendulum (2020–present)

-In 2020, founding member and primary songwriter Carl Bell decided to return to the band, forming a new version of the group.
+In 2020, founding member Carl Bell rejoined Fuel, forming a new version of the group.
 According to Bell, this was more or less a rebirth of Fuel and a new era for the band.
-Bell reunited with former drummer Kevin Miller to reform the group.
-Together they recruited a new singer, John Corsale, who at the time was the frontman for Miller's band Smashed.
-They began rehearsing in the summer of 2020 and later began working on what would become Fuel's 6th full-length album.
-During that time, the band also released Something Like Human on vinyl for the first time.

-Anomaly was released on October 22, 2021.
-Bell wrote and performed all instruments on Anomaly with Corsale performing vocals.
+Drummer Kevin Miller also returned, and they recruited vocalist John Corsale, who played in the band Smashed with Miller.
+They began working on what would become Fuel's sixth studio album, Anomaly, which came out in October 2021.
+Bell wrote and performed all instruments on the record, with Corsale on vocals.
 Bell also produced and mixed the album.
-The first single, "Hard", was released on July 9.
-The album's second single, "Don't Say I", was released on August 20, 2021.
-On July 20, 2022, original drummer Jody Abbott died of Huntington's disease at age 55 after living with the disease for multiple years.
-In October 2022, John Corsale was removed from the band for publicly undisclosed reasons.
-He was later replaced by Aaron Scott, who had performed "Hemorrhage" on national television (in this instance, The Voice).
+The first single, "Hard", was released in July 2021.
+The second single, "Don't Say I", followed in August.
+In July 2022, the band's original drummer, Jody Abbott, died of Huntington's disease at age 55, after living with the disease for multiple years.
+In October, Corsale was removed from the band for undisclosed reasons.
+He was replaced by Aaron Scott, who had performed "Hemorrhage (In My Hands)" on The Voice.
+In 2026, Fuel released the album Pendulum, their first with Scott on vocals.